 OUR PLAYER DEVELOPMENT PHILOSOPHY

-SF Glens seeks to develop soccer players with exceptional individual skill, the confidence to play the game with joy and creativity, and the soccer intelligence to make a difference to their team on the field.
+SF Glens SC seeks to develop soccer players with exceptional individual skill, the confidence to play the game with joy and creativity, and the soccer intelligence to make a difference to their team on the field.

-The overriding development model starts with skills development.
+Our model starts with skills development.
 From this technical foundation, we work to develop a player’s confidence through carefully planned training that maximize touches and match experiences that emphasize proactive play and participation over results.
 Lastly, we grow a player’s soccer intelligence and awareness through incrementally increased training and access to more competitive play, and a carefully planned rollout of introductions to tactics.

 At this phase, the emphasis is on fun and touches of the ball that lead to an ability to manipulate the ball with both feet.
 Players are introduced to the idea that a game of soccer can involve play that moves in every direction.